As far as maintaining a steady stream of cash flow goes, invoicing is one critical key to making it happen.

 A basic invoice is one of the most commonly referred-to templates because it works across the board.

-A basic template looks something like this, and it includes the important details like billing address, payment terms, itemized list, date, invoice number, etc.:
+A sample of a basic invoice template looks something like this, and it includes the important details like billing address, payment terms, itemized list, date, invoice number, etc.

 A sales invoice will usually indicate the sale of a product or service undertaken for a client.